AaronLentes/drone-interception-simulation/README.md

 ## Overview

 This project presents a simulation-based analysis of autonomous drone interception strategies derived from scientific literature.
-It combines systematic literature analysis with model implementation and experimental evaluation to identify the key factors governing interception success.
+It combines semi-autonomous systematic literature analysis with model implementation and experimental evaluation to identify the key factors governing interception success.

 ---